TUDelftGeodesy/stmtools/docs/order.md

 ![Morton orders](img/Four-level_Z.png)

 The translation to Morton code can be direct when the point coordinates are integers, such as pixel coordinates.
-Floating point coordinates must be scaled and truncated to integer values first, which determines the resolution of the Morton code.
+Floating point coordinates must be scaled and truncated to integer values first.
+The choice of scale factor determines the resolution of the Morton code.

-Note that for a detailed dataset, a close group of points could be assigned the same Morton code, depending on the choice of scaling factor.
-These points will be grouped together after ordering, but their internal order will not be strictly detemined.
+Note that for a detailed dataset, a close group of points could be assigned the same Morton code, depending on the choice of scale factor.
+These points will be grouped together after ordering, but their internal order will not be strictly determined.
 In other words, we cannot detemine beforehand what their order will be, but they will not be separated by points with a different Morton code.

 ## Ordering existing stmat